Collecting guide: Buddhist sculpture

 Today, the most sought-after Buddhist sculptures are usually gilt-bronzes, with certain time periods particularly attractive to the market.
 For example, Bruck says, early Ming dynasty works from the reign of the Yongle and Xuande Emperors, the gilt-bronzes of 15th-century Tibet, Licchavi and Malla period Nepalese sculpture, and early Qing dynasty works are all currently fetching high prices.

 Great reference books are also a necessity.
 Two definitive tomes are Ulrich von Schroeder’s Indo-Tibetan Bronzes and Buddhist Sculptures in Tibet, which are carefully organised by type.
-Bruck notes that they are out of print, so it can take some digging at rare bookstores — and a fair amount of cash — to get your hands on a copy.
+Bruck notes that these beautifully-bound reference books are available online at Visual Dharma Publications, and even appear at auction from time to time.

 Bruck explains that the market for Buddhist sculptures can fluctuate, with different periods or styles rising and falling in popularity.
 An exemplary piece from any time period, however, will hold its value.